 In order to dispose of and recycle packaging that is subject to the system participation or licensing obligation, there are currently nine suppliers, known as dual systems, who are eligible as partners in fulfilling the licensing obligation under the Packaging Act.
 The term is actually a little misleading because the entire system of waste management or disposal is also called a "dual system" under the Packaging Act.

 Initially, especially during the Packaging Ordinance, Der Grüne Punkt – Duales System Deutschland GmbH (DSD) still had a monopoly in this area, but this ended in 2003.
 Since then, other system operators have gradually been admitted, so that a number of companies now operate in free competition with each other.
-These include the Interseroh Dual System, which is behind Lizenzero and was founded in 1991.
+These include the dual system Interseroh+, which is behind Lizenzero.

 With the Lizenzero-Whitepaper you get a quick overview of the most important information about the packaging law (VerpackG).